 Chad graduated from Ball State University in 1996 with a bachelor of science degree in exercise science, and earned his doctorate of physical therapy from Bellarmine University in 2009.
 Chad joined Floyd Memorial in 2009, working as an outpatient physical therapist at the Corydon location.
 He has been involved in helping people improve their health and wellness since 1997, serving previously as the fitness director at the Louisville Jewish Community Center.

 Tyler is originally from Redkey, Indiana, near Muncie.
 He became interested in the physical therapy field in high school after injuring his shoulder playing basketball.
 Tyler earned both his bachelor’s degree in exercise science and his doctorate in physical therapy from Indiana University.
 After graduating, Tyler worked with a private practice in Fort Wayne that specialized in treating outpatient orthopedic injuries, including work and sports injuries.
-He has attended courses for manual therapy and is trained in ASTYM®.
+He has attended courses for manual therapy and is trained in instrument-assisted soft tissue mobilization.
 Tyler has been with Floyd Memorial since 2009 and enjoys serving in evidence based practice with his outpatient orthopedic patients.

-Tyler is married to Nicole Helm and they have two children, all are loyal IU fans.
+Tyler is married to Nicole Helm and they have two children.
+All are loyal IU fans.

 Nate earned his bachelor’s degree in health sciences and doctorate in physical therapy at Bellarmine University in 2009.
 He is a member of the American Physical Therapy Association, Indiana Physical Therapy Association, Orthopedic Section of the APTA, and American Academy of Orthopaedic Manual Physical Therapists.
 Since 2011, Nate has served as chairperson of the INAPTA Southeast District.
 He enjoys treating a multitude of orthopedic injuries implementing an evidence-based approach in the rehabilitation process.
 As a former starting pitcher for the Bellarmine Knights, Nate also enjoys treating athletes with sports medicine injuries.

-Physical Therapy - 3891 Charlestown Road in New Albany
+3891 Charlestown Road in New Albany

 Jim graduated from the University of Louisville in 1996 with a bachelor’s degree in physical therapy.
 He has worked at Floyd Memorial since graduation in sub-acute, inpatient and outpatient settings.
 His primary emphasis has been in the outpatient arena with over 12 years of experience.
 He returned to school to further his education and obtained a doctor of physical therapy degree in 2010 from the MGH Institute of Health Professions in Boston.
 He specifically enjoys surgical and geriatric patient populations, but finds great joy in treating any orthopedic condition.